Tehnix/atom-haskell/README.md

 # atom-haskell package

 Curated set of packages for Haskell development with Atom.
 The package list taken from [Atom-Haskell Documentation](https://atom-haskell.github.io) (not made by me :).
-Configuration, documentation and much more can be found there.
+Detailed configuration, documentation and much more can be found there.

 This package installs the following for you: